0x27/ssh_keyscanner/README.md

 ## Bug Reports and Feature Requests
 Please submit all bug reports and feature requests to the [Github Issue Tracker][tracker].
 Give me stacktraces by enabling debug mode.

+## Changelog
+18-01-2015 (01:26): - Added Tor support on a whim.
+Completely untested, will get tested in the morning when I wake up.

 [coinbase]: https://www.coinbase.com/infodox/
 [Licence]: http://www.wtfpl.net/txt/copying/